libgdx/libgdx.github.io/wiki/articles/updating-libgdx.md

 You need to replace additional files for some releases.
 They are listed here:

+#### Update to release 1.9.13+
+Since version 1.9.13, breaking changes and corresponding migration steps are explicitly mentioned in our changelogs.
+Take a look at them [here](https://libgdx.com/news/changelog/).

 #### Update to release 1.9.12

 * HTML: You can delete the soundmanager files for HTML Project and the references in index.html